lardianos/mybashrc/README.md

 or
 # cd /home/"username"/

-make buckup of the old bash rc file
+make buckup of the old bashrc file

 # cp .bashrc .bashrc.old